scopecone/engineering-metrics-study/docs/metric-definitions.md

 # Engineering Metrics Study · Metric Definitions

 This proof of concept focuses on collecting reproducible GitHub telemetry that can validate (or challenge) the assumptions used inside the Engineering Metrics Simulator.
-The scope for iteration one is intentionally small—roughly 25 open-source repositories that:
+The scope for iteration one is intentionally small—roughly 75 open-source repositories that:

-- have seen at least one successful deployment workflow run in the last 60 days,
+- have seen at least one successful deployment workflow run in the observation window (we currently pull 365 days for the pilot cohort so long-release libraries aren’t excluded),
 - use pull requests as the primary integration path,
 - expose their default branch history publicly.